Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - `address`: Address of the newly deployed SSListingTemplate contract.

 ## SSAgent Contract
+The agent manages token listings and global data, it enables the creation of unique listings + liquidities for token pairs and is the arbitrator for valid listings - templates and routers.

 ### Mappings and Arrays
 - `getListing` (mapping - address, address, address): Maps tokenA to tokenB to the listing address for a trading pair.